afristorm-3/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7.0 a script that adds execution permission to the owner, the group owner and the other users, to a file
+8.0 a script that sets the permission to the file